noec764/erpnext/docs/dooks/setting-up/users-and-permissions/role-based-permissions.md

 <!-- add-breadcrumbs -->
 # Role Based Permissions

-Dooks has a role-based permission system.
+Dokie has a role-based permission system.
 It means that you can assign Roles to Users, and set Permissions on Roles.
 The permission structure also allows you to define different permission rules for different fields, using a concept called **Permission "Level"** of a field.
 Once roles are assigned to a user, it gives you the ability to limit access for a user to only specific documents.

 To start with, go to:
 > Setup > Permissions > Role Permissions Manager